Manuscript Resources on Cajun History

 - Acadian Handicraft Project.
 Records.
-1939-1962.
-19.0 linear ft.
-(8,658 items, 152 vols.).
-Location: 7:58-63, 7: 67-68.
-Project launched in 1942 to preserve the language and culture of the French-speaking people of Louisiana; project was suspended around 1962.
-Records include correspondence, promotional materials, financial records, registers, and scrapbooks, and include papers of Louise V. Oliver documenting the day-to-day operation of the project.
-Manuscript music and French songs are contained in a scrapbook.
-Songs and some correspondence in French.
+1936-1962.
+9.5 linear ft.
+Location: 7:98-106, OS:A. Project launched in 1942 to preserve the language and culture of the French-speaking people of Louisiana; project was suspended around 1962.
+Project launched in 1942 to preserve the language and culture of the French-speaking people of Louisiana.
+Records consist of general office files, program files for festivals and exhibitions, and records relating to the promotion, the production and sale of handicrafts.
+Some itmes are in French.
 Mss.
-1800.For Additional Information: Library Catalog Also Referenced In: French-language Performing arts Women
+1880.For Additional Information: Library Catalog PDF Finding Aid Also Referenced In: French-language Performing arts Women

 - Arceneaux, William.
 Papers, 1964-2007 (bulk 1972-2007).
 15 linear feet and 20 volumes.
 Louisiana higher education official.
 Papers consist of correspondence, business papers, photographs, printed items, and scrapbooks related to the professional, civic, and personal activities of William Arceneaux.
 A small amount of correspondence is in French and Spanish.
 For further information, see online catalog Mss.
-4107.For Additional Information: Library Catalog HTML Finding Aid PDF Finding Aid Also Referenced In: African Americans Baton Rouge Business Civil War Education French-language LSU New Orleans 1866- Politics Spanish-language
+4107.For Additional Information: Library Catalog PDF Finding Aid Also Referenced In: Baton Rouge New Orleans 1866- Business Civil War Education LSU Politics African Americans French-language Spanish-language

 - Bertrand, Alvin Lee, 1918- interviewee.
 Oral history interview, 1995.
 5 sound cassettes (7.5 hours), transcript (276 p.).
 Location: L:4700.0524.
 LSU alumnus and Boyd Professor of Sociology/Rural Sociology.
 Bertrand discusses growing up in rural Louisiana and the French language and Cajun culture.
 Bertrand also discusses loss of the small farm way of life, agricultural mores, and the impact of mechanization on rural life in Louisiana.
 Bertrand describes the general layout of the LSU campus in 1936, the creation of the LSU lakes, the LSU stadium, and student social activities.
 He comments on the many changes he witnessed while at LSU and details his long association with LSU and the Sociology Dept. He also discusses the development of rural sociology at LSU; his own involvement in international organizations; his work as an international rural sociologist; and his research and studies on health care needs.
 For further information, see online catalog.
 Mss.
 4700.0524.For Additional Information: Library Catalog Also Referenced In: Education LSU Medicine Transportation French-language